 background preloader

 Helpline Do you have a cyberbullying or digital safety concern?
 The Safer Internet Centre has been co-funded by the European Commission to provide a Helpline for professionals working with children and young people in the UK with any online safety issues they may face themselves or with children in their care.
 We provide support with all aspects of digital and online issues such as those which occur on social networking sites, cyber-bullying, sexting, online gaming and child protection online.
-The Helpline aims to resolve issues professionals face about themselves, such as protecting professional identity and reputation, as well as young people in relation to online safety.
 Where possible, queries will be responded to within 3 hours (during the office opening hours).
 It is primarily a signposting, advice, and mediation service, any urgent risk to children should be dealt with via normal safeguarding procedures.
+Due to the nature of the service, confidentiality cannot be guaranteed, we will endeavour to protect anonymity where possible and will discuss beforehand if we need to share information with other relevant agencies.
 We are open Monday to Friday, 10am to 4pm.
-Support the Helpline

-Child Exploitation & Online Protection Centre - internet safety - CEOP What does CEOP do?
+ICTmagic - home Child Exploitation & Online Protection Centre - internet safety - CEOP What does CEOP do?
 CEOP is a law enforcement agency that works nationally and internationally with a clear focus on pursuing offenders and protecting children from sexual abuse.
 CEOP works in collaboration with a number of organisations to help them develop and deliver child protection policies, as well as providing advice and guidance on how to make their online environments safer for young people.
+The Centre also works with key technology organisations to share knowledge on themes and trends, allowing for a joined up approach to making the internet safer for young people.
 How can CEOP be of help to you?
 We would love to share our knowledge with you on varying aspects of child sexual abuse, from understanding the latest national trends within child sexual abuse to providing information on online threats.

 Related: